clp-research/slurk/docs/slurk_deployment.rst

 it reads ``FLASK_ENV`` and defaults to a more verbose logging, when ``FLASK_ENV=development``.
 Also, the admin token is fixed to ``00000000-0000-0000-0000-000000000000`` and for RapiDoc, the token is provided.
 To provide cookies, a secret key is required, which can be set with ``SLURK_SECRET_KEY``, which defaults to a random value.
-This implies, that every time, the server is restarted, the cookies will be invalidated.
+This implies that every time the server is restarted, the cookies will be invalidated.

 slurk is backed by a database.
 When no database is provided, an in-memory database is used.
-This can be changed with setting ``SLURK_DATABASE_URI``.
-For a list of possible engines see `the SQLAlchemy documentation <https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls>`_, however only SQLite and Postgres are tested.
-If you notice errors with other providers, please feel free to `file an issue <https://github.com/clp-research/slurk/issues/new>`_.
-Also note, that SQLite behaves weirdly when using auto-increment keys, so deletion of entries may result in the same id being used again.
-Later, we will see, how slurk can be set up with a Postgres-database and docker-compose.
+This can be changed by setting ``SLURK_DATABASE_URI``.
+For a list of possible engines, see `the SQLAlchemy documentation <https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls>`_, however only SQLite and Postgres are tested.
+If you notice errors with other providers, please `file an issue <https://github.com/clp-research/slurk/issues/new>`_.
+Also note, that SQLite behaves weirdly when using auto-increment keys, so deletion of entries may cause the same id being used again.
+Later, we will see how slurk can be set up with a Postgres-database and docker-compose.

 The API of slurk uses ETags for patching, putting, and deleting entries.
 Those can be disabled